The SIP Forum Presents:

 - Next-Generation SIP Attacks

-The agenda from last year’s SIPNOC 2018 has been archived and can be viewed HERE.
+For reference, the agenda from last year’s SIPNOC 2018 has been archived and can be viewed HERE.

 While the international carrier and service provider community is the lynchpin of the SIPNOC conferences, industry stakeholders involved in major SIP initiatives such as network equipment vendors, government agency representatives, large enterprise network operators and academic research organizations are also encouraged to attend.